divayg/First_Contribution/README.md

 ## 4.Make necessary changes and commit

 Now open `Contributors.md` file in a text editor.
-Refer to this [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) which gives information on how to use Markdown which is used to write in github MD files
+Refer to this [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) which gives information on how to use Markdown which is used to write in GitHub MD files

 In this case, add the following line at the end of `Contributors.md:`